kosma/coolscan-mods/README.md

 2. Connect your LS-40 or LS-50 over USB.
 Turn on the scanner.
 3. Double-click `coolscan-updater.exe` and wait for the process to complete.
    As with all firmware updates, do NOT interrupt it until it says it's done.
+   You might get a SmartScreen warning - it's a false positive.
+Check the file on VirusTotal if you're suspicious.
 4. Turn the scanner off and on again.
 4. Congratulations!
 Your scanner can now accept SA-30 and SF-210.